-A. Stable Walking by Large Lifting Gain
+A. Stable Walking by Visual-Lifting Approach

-In this section, we set lifting proportional gain $K_p = diag[20, 290, 1100]$ to achieve stable walking.
-The humanoid walked as shown Fig. 13(a) and the followings are the results: average length of stride is 0.43 [m] and walking speed is 2.15 [km/h].
-Figure 10 show state transition generated by the humanoid's dynamics.
-In this simulation, the humanoid walked in accordance with the following path: (I) $\rightarrow$ (II) $\rightarrow$ (VI) $\rightarrow$ (VI) $\rightarrow$ (VI) $\rightarrow$ (VI) $\rightarrow$ (VI) $\rightarrow$ (VI) $\rightarrow$ (II) $\rightarrow$ ... in Fig. 9 as "Emerged gait."
-This transition was selected among all possible transient in Fig. 9 by the closed loop dynamics.
-Figure 11 depicts trajectory of neck (origin of link-18) in 3-D space representation, excluding a trajectory in transient state corresponding to 0-20 steps, this means that the walking motion converged into limit cycle after 21 walking steps.
-Then, the trajectories that are separated into two plane (x-y)plane and y-z plane) from initial condition to 200 steps are shown in Fig. 12.
-We can confirm that motion concerning left side and right side against the dotted line is symmetric, which means the neck and shoulder swung along with y-axis given at Fig. 12, representing rolling motion of upper body.
-The right graph representing neck's motion in y-z plane, the neck swayed in sagittal plane forward and backward with height varying by walking states including heel-striking (contacting) state in it.
-These figures implies that visual feedback has stabilized the walking including gait's transition and motions as shown in Fig. 9, including toe-off state, heel-striking, slipping and change of state variables.
+In this section, we set lifting proportional gain $K{\rm p} = {\rm diag}[20, 290, 1100]$ to achieve stable walking.
+Followings are the results: average length of stride is 0.43 [m] and walking speed is 2.15 [km/h].
+Figure 11 show state transition generated by the humanoid's dynamics.
+In this simulation, the humanoid walked in accordance with the following path: (I) \rightarrow (II) \rightarrow (IV) \rightarrow (VI) \rightarrow (VI') \rightarrow (VII) \rightarrow (I) $\rightarrow \cdots$ in Fig. 10 as "Emerged gait."
+This transition was selected among all possible transient in Fig. 10 by the closed loop dynamics.
+Figure 12 depicts trajectory of neck (origin of link-18) in 3-D space representation, excluding a trajectory in transient state corresponding to 0-20 steps, this means that the walking motion converged into limit cycle after 21 walking steps.
+Then, the trajectories that are separated into two plane (x-y plane and y-z plane) from initial condition to 200 steps are shown in Fig. 13.
+We can confirm that motion concerning left side and right side against the dotted line is symmetric, which means the neck and shoulder swung along with y-axis given at Fig. 13, representing rolling motion of upper body.
+The right graph representing neck's motion in y-z plane, the neck swayed in sagittal plane forward and backward with height varying by walking states including heel-striking state in it.
+These figures implies that visual feedback has stabilized the walking including gait's transition and motions as shown in Fig. 10, including toe-off state, heel-striking, slipping and change of state variables.